 - DO NOT CLICK ON “LAUNCH MEETING”.
 Instead, click on “Join from Your Browser” then follow the instructions.

-- Once you enter the Zoom room, the Testing Proctors will be waiting for you.
+- Once you enter the Zoom room for the exam, the Testing Proctors will be waiting for you.
 They may put you in the waiting room during the check-in process.
 Please wait for your turn to be checked in and called back in to begin the Essay Exam.

 - For the actual exam, once all the test takers are in the Zoom room, the Testing Proctor will provide the essay topic choices.